We’re currently a three-man operation, and couldn’t thank you enough for your interest in our past, present and future.

 However, me sharing these ideas has always been an ‘add-on’ to ViperChill, rather than something I really focused on updating on a frequent basis.

-In other words, I need to write about these incredible opportunities, and gaps is the new home for that.
+In other words, I need to get these ideas out of my head, and gaps is the new home for that.